 Failure to provide or repair a carbon monoxide or smoke alarm will result in a fine of up to $250 against the landlord.

 Landlords are required to mitigate standing water or drainage problems and repair any leaks that could cause mold or contribute to a mosquito infestation.
 The landlord who is charging a tenant for water or sewer services must notify the tenant if the water supply exceeds a maximum contaminate level.

 Landlords are required to make and pay for any repairs to make the unit livable that are not caused by the tenant.

-- Sending notice.
-All requests for repairs must be sent to the landlord in writing.
+- Sending Notice–All requests for repairs must be sent to the landlord in writing, except in emergency situations.
 The landlord shall be given a reasonable amount of time to get the repairs done.
 “Reasonable time” may depend on the nature of the required repair.

 If repairs aren’t made in a timely manner, the tenant has a few possible options for resolving the issue.

-- Withhold rent – Tenants may not withhold rent payments in order to force landlords to fulfill their duties without the permission of the court unless the landlord agrees to it in writing or a judge allows the tenant to withhold rent pursuant to a court order.
+- Withhold Rent – Tenants may not withhold rent payments, unless the landlord agrees to it in writing, or a judge allows the tenant to withhold rent pursuant to a court order.